samaea/expensesbotworkshop/README.md

      | QnAAuthKey             | [API Key obtained from QnAMaker]               |

      ![App Service Application Settings](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/22_appsettings.png)

  1. <B>Click on the “Save” button</b>.
 The result should look similar to the screenshot below

      ![App Service Application Settings Save](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/22_create-qna.png)

  1. In the left pane, under App Service Settings, click on <b>All App service settings</b> to open the <b>“App Service Editor (Preview)”</b>.

      ![All App Service Settings](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/23_allappservicesettings.png)

  1. Next, click on the <b>“Go”</b> button to start the editor.
 A new tap will open.

      ![All App Service Settings](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/9_allappserviceeditor.png)
      ![All App Service Editor](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/24_appserviceeditor.png)

- 1. Open a new website tab and navigate to the following GitHub webpage: https://github.com/samaea/expensesbotworkshop/tree/master/supporting-files.
+ 1. Open a new website tab and <b>navigate to the following GitHub webpage</b>: https://github.com/samaea/expensesbotworkshop/tree/master/supporting-files.

      1. Click on the <b>“BasicQnAMakerDialog.cs” file.</b>

          ![Save QnAMaker Dialog from GitHub](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/24_SaveFileFromGitHub.png)

      1. <b>Right-click on the “Raw" button and save it</b> on your local computer (e.g. the Desktop).
 This file is simply the default dialog file that comes with Bot Service when you select “Questions and Answers” being the bot template instead of the “Natural Language Understanding”, which you used in the beginning of the workshop to create LUIS.

          ![Save QnAMaker Dialog from GitHub](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/24_2_SaveFileFromGitHub.png)

      1. Upon completion of the download, <b>navigate back to the tab of the “App Service Editor”</b> and <b>drag and drop the downloaded file under the “Dialogs” folder.</b>

          ![Copy saved QnAMaker Dialog to App Service Editor](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/24_CopyFilesToAppServiceEditor.png)

          The result will be having a new file inserted under “Dialogs”:

          ![View of BasicQnAMakerDialog.cs file in App Service Editor](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/24_appserviceeditor-BasicQnAMakerDialog.png)

  1. Now within the file <b> "BasicLuisDialog.cs"</b>  in the Dialog Tab, <b>find the following section</b>: